aimee-mcneil-melville/ToDo-Full-Stack/README.md

   git checkout -b THEIR_BRANCH-busted
   ```

-  * What is the difference between this command and the one in step 7?
+  * What is the difference between this command and the one in the previous step?
     * `git --help checkout`

 3. Open `two_truths.md` and add the word **LIE** to the line you think is a lie.